tab1-web/faq/docs/General/Cosmetics/cosmetics-general.md

 :warning: Cosmetics do not give bonuses, they are for aesthetics only.

+On Signature, you cannot test the cosmetics on your character due to L2OFF file limits.

 - You can buy coins here: [https://l2reborn.org/balance/](https://l2reborn.org/balance/)
     - 1 Coin is 1 €.
   - After you have to send the coins to the correct server, account & character.